-1 Name (as shown on your income tax return).
-Name is required on this line; do not leave this line blank.
-2 Business name/disregarded entity name, if different from above page 3.
-3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
-Check following seven boxes.
-4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): e. ns on Individual/sole proprietor or C Corporation S Corporation Partnership L single-member LLC Trust/estate Exempt payee code (if any) ty ctio Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partnership p) ► Print or type.
-Specific Instructions on page Note: Check the appropriate box in the line above for the tax classification of the single-member owne LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the own another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a single-is disregarded from the owner for U.S. federal tax purposes. er of the LLC is Exemption from FATCA reporting code (if any) cifi is disregarded from the owner should check the appropriate box for the tax classification of its owner.
-Other (see instructions) ▶ (Applies to accounts maintained outside the U.S.) Spe equester's name a nd address (optional) See - 4 S 6 City, state, and ZIP code 7 List account number(s) here (optional) Par Taxpayer Identification Number (TIN) your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to avoid urity number reside up withholding.
-For individuals, this is generally your social security number (SSN).
-However, for a sent alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other ses, it is your employer identification number (EIN).
-If you do not have a number, see How to get a TIN, la or If the account is in more than one name, see the instructions for line 1.
-Also see What Name and over To Give the Requester for guidelines on whose number to enter.
-Employer i dentification number Par t II Certification Unde r penalties of perjury, I certify that: 2.
-I ar Ser e number shown on this form is my correct taxpayer identification number (or I am waiting for a n n not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I I vice (IRS) that I am subject to backup withholding as a result of a failure to report all interest or c longer subject to backup withholding; and nave not been no otified by the Internal Revenue 3.
-I ar n a U.S. citizen or other U.S. person (defined below); and other than interest and dividends, you are not required to sign the certification, but you must provide your correct TIN.
-See the instructions for Part II, later. acquisition or abandonment of secured property, cancellation of debt, contributions to an individual retirement arrangement (IRA), and generally, payments
+Print or type Specific Instructions on page 2.
+Name (as shown on your income tax return) Business name/disregarded entity name, if different from above Check appropriate box for federal tax classification: Individual/sole proprietor C Corporation S Corporation Partnership Trust/estate Exemptions (see instructions): Individual Solic proprietor - Francisco - Comparation - Individual Solic proprietor Exempt payee code (if any) Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=partnership) ▶ Exemption from FATCA reporting code (if any) ☐ Other (see instructions) ▶ Address (number, street, and apt. or suite no.) Requester's name a and address (optional) See S City, state, and ZIP code List account number(s) here (optional) Par Taxpayer Identification Number (TIN) Enter your TIN in the appropriate box.
+The TIN provided must match the name given on the "Name" " line Soc ial se curity number reside entitie oid backup withholding.
+For individuals, this is your social security number (SSN).
+However, fo ent alien, sole proprietor, or disregarded entity, see the Part I instructions on page 3.
+For other es, it is your employer identification number (EIN).
+If you do not have a number, see How to ge . - - TIN on page 3.
+Note.
+If the account is in more than one name, see the chart on page 4 for guidelines on whose number to enter.
+Employer identification number] Hamb or to offici. - Par t Certification r penalties of perjury, I certify that: 1.
+Th e number shown on this form is my correct taxpayer identification number (or I am waiting for a numbe er to be i ssued to me), and Se m not subject to backup withholding because: (a) I am exempt from backup withholding, or (b. rvice (IRS) that I am subject to backup withholding as a result of a failure to report all interest longer subject to backup withholding, and 3.
+I a m a U.S. citizen or other U.S. person (defined below), and 4.
+The e FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting ng is corre ect. becau intere fication instructions.
+You must cross out item 2 above if you have been notified by the IRS thuse you have failed to report all interest and dividends on your tax return.
+For real estate trans st paid, acquisition or abandonment of secured property, cancellation of debt, contributions that ally payments other than interest and dividends, you are not required to sign the certification actions, i o an indiv tem /idua 2 do al ref es no tireme t apply. ent arrar .
+For i mortga ent (IR A ge N), and d